Top Wild Spaces in Colorado

 What is a wilderness area?

+There are many Wilderness Areas within a relatively short drive from Real Estate Colorado Springs.
 A wilderness area is a very special designation for a piece of land in the United States.
 Congress may designate an area as wilderness under the provisions of the Wilderness Act of 1964.
 They get submissions from the National Park Service, Bureau of Land Management, Fish and Wildlife Service, and the National Forest Service for new areas of land that would qualify for the wilderness area designation.
 Congress has been able to designate areas as a wilderness area since the Wilderness Act of 1964.
 There have to be certain measures met for land to be designated as a wilderness area.

 (1) the land is under federal ownership and management